Chris Boase, Senior Vice President at Maviro, discusses the organization’s competitive advantage in the North American market.

 “It has allowed us to reduce the overall number of suppliers and standardize our equipment nationally which reduces our training costs and ties into our cross-trained workforce model.
 These efficiencies allow us to be very competitive while bidding projects while also maintaining reasonable job margins.”

 Maviro supplies in-depth pre-commissioning services for plant start-ups, revamps, de-bottlenecking and new construction.
 From industrial cleaning services which range from formulated chemical cleaning, specialized hydro-lazing, steam blowing and slug flushing to highly controlled pigging and oil flushing.
-Maviro’s team works closely with the industry’s leading products and technologies in order to develop effective and measurable cleaning programs for each project.
+Maviro’s team works closely with the industry’s leading products and technologies in order to develop effective and measurable commercial cleaning programs for each project.

 The Matta-Lift is a new patented Lift technology that accelerates catalyst loading and reduces plant turnaround.
 The key benefits of the Matta-Lift includes speed, flexibility, safety and savings.
 It is one of our largest investments’ in newer technologies and continues to transform how traditional catalyst changeout operations are conducted, as demonstrated on a recent project in the US that surpassed expectations.
 Matta-lift can save days off a company’s shutdown schedule.